khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Recent-Updates.md

+## v1.0.68

++ Use Material Design when running on Android 5.0+

++ Make API level 4 work again (was broken in 1.0.67 due to using a C API not supported by Bionic in API 4.)

 ## v1.0.67

 + Fix alpha channel in launcher icon.
 Should remove the "shadow" next to the the upper-left corner of the icon.